TALZ logo with triad leaves TALZ – Taking A Lead on Zero Waste

 Why We’re Unique

-Based on the outcome of each session comes the establishment of well-designed trials within our waste industries or management districts which choose to participate — there are 16 Local Waste Planning Units on Long Island overseen by the NYS DEC.
+Based on the outcomes of these meetings and forums, we expect the establishment of well-designed trials within our waste industries or Long Island municipal management districts which choose to participate — there are 16 Local Waste Planning Units on Long Island overseen by the NYS DEC.
 The idea will be to test success or failure of the consensus ideas on a pilot basis that will be developed and monitored, not in terms of years, but rather months, offering measurable results and suggestions for change to better systematic approaches.

 Compared to the many decades of waste recommendations and commissions held within Long Island’s past, whose results have never been activated, we consider this unique.
 We invite you to join us in this journey, crafting solutions via the many ways we will offer, testing the systems we will arrive at, developing measurable success.
 You can do this at whatever level you are at — individual household, business, waste manager, industry, expert, or official.